mahmutbugramert/Operations-with-Images/README.md

-# A CmpE 150 poject
+# A CmpE 150 poject in Bogazici University
-# You can reach the descpriton and an example output from "Description.txt"
+# You can reach the descpriton and an example output from "Description.md"